Our first brewery opened in 1848 and we haven't stopped brewing since.More

 Lowertown has quickly grown into one of Saint Paul’s must-try dining and drinking districts.
-Start your adventure at Tin Whiskers Brewing Company by selecting your favorite board game and sipping a Wheatstone Bridge.
-Follow up with a finely crafted sour from Barrel Theory (named best new brewery in the entire country by USA Today in 2018) before fueling up with a bite (and another beer, of course) at Birch's Lowertown.
+Start your adventure at Tin Whiskers Brewing Company by selecting your favorite board game and sipping one of their creative beers.
+Follow up with a finely crafted sour from Barrel Theory (named best new brewery in the entire country by USA Today in 2018) before fueling up with a bite (and another beer, of course) at the soon-to-be-open MetroNOME Brewery.

 Green Line Crawl

 The Green Line started running between Minneapolis and Saint Paul in 2014, and beer-loving Minnesotans have found it's tailor-made for a beer crawl.
 Start out at Prospect Park station, just a short walk away from the amazing Surly Brewing Company tap room on the eastern edge of Minneapolis.

 Cross the border into Saint Paul and make a stop at the Raymond Avenue station.
 Here, you’re close to craft brewing neighbors Urban Growler, Bang Brewing and Dual Citizen.
 Walk off the buzz on a mile jaunt to nearby Lake Monster Brewing or pop back on to continue your crawl to the Fairview stop and Bang Brewing.
-Those who can still see straight can ride the light rail all the way to Lowertown, where you can take over with our aforementioned crawl.
+Those who are still up for more can ride the light rail all the way to Lowertown, where you can take over with our aforementioned crawl.